Premik/blender_rhubarb_lipsync_ng/dev.md

   * Bake to NLA - batchmode?
     - There should be an option to bake multiple captures of the (selected/all objects).
 Based on the channel or othe crit.
 So bake can be done 1x for each single character.

-* preview (play/stop) buttons in the mapping item doesn't always work, in v5, they also need to activate the slot

 ### Normal
 * `is_fcurve_for_shapekey`